 How do I get rid of bees?

 If you begin to notice an excessive amount of bees in your home, yard, or garden, you could have one or several nests on your property.
 Calling a beekeeper or pest management technician is always the best route to take to eliminate bee problems.
 Professionals will identify how the bees are getting in and what makes your yard or home so attractive.
 With methods of exclusion and remediation, at Hello Pest Control, we will remove bees from your property in the safest way possible.

 How can I prevent bees in the future?

 While stopping bees from wanting to nest on your property is difficult; implementing the following prevention tips is helpful:

-- Eliminate water sources making sure gutters are clear, storing containers upside down when not in use, and not overwatering garden areas.
+Eliminate water sources, make sure gutters are clear, store containers upside down when not in use, and not overwater garden areas.

-- If your home has had problems with honey bees or other stinging pests in the past, make sure you remove all traces of honeycomb or hives.
-Pheromone scents that are left behind on these structures can attract newcomers, even if the hive has long since been abandoned.
+If your home has had problems with honey bees or other stinging pests in the past, make sure you remove all traces of honeycomb or hives.
+Pheromone scents left behind on these structures can attract newcomers, even if the hive has long since been abandoned.